Andorra Government Rejects Electoral Reform Proposal Over Stability Fears

 Key Points

-The Andorran government issued a negative assessment on Thursday of a qualified law proposal by the Concordia parliamentary group to reform the electoral system, cautioning that open lists in parish constituencies could cause excessive fragmentation of the General Council and undermine governability.
+The Andorran government has issued a formal negative assessment of a qualified law proposal from the Concordia parliamentary group to reform the electoral system in parish constituencies, warning that open-list proportional representation could lead to excessive fragmentation in the General Council and threaten political stability.

 Original Sources